Analysis-Epic's slight win in the App Store case strengthens the fight against Google Play rules | ExBulletin

 The judge said Apple’s restrictions allow users to rest assured that most of the apps they buy are free of viruses and pornography and that what they pay for is delivered.

-“App distribution restrictions enhance security in the” broader “sense by allowing Apple to filter fraud, offensive content, and piracy while reviewing apps, while imposing high privacy requirements.
-“Masu,” writes Gonzales Rogers.
+According to Gonzalez Rogers, app distribution restrictions enhance security in the broadest sense by allowing Apple to filter fraud, offensive content, and piracy during app reviews.

-According to her ruling, Apple’s fees lead to “special benefits.”
+According to her ruling, apple prices lead to special benefits.
 But if she forced Apple to relax the restrictions, she said the company might have a hard time getting paid to provide the platform to developers.
-The judge added that Apple’s consumer selling point for having strong security and a centralized system would also be compromised.
+Apple’s selling point to consumers about having strong security and a centralized system would also be undermined, the judge added.

-She said that 30% of that percentage was set “almost by accident” when the App Store was first launched, not as a result of market power.
+According to her, the 30% rate was set almost by accident when the App Store was first launched, not as a result of market power.

-Google has a similar debate about privacy and security benefits as justification of its rules and fees, which has long followed Apple’s lead at the fee level, Google’s documents revealed in the proceedings show.
-There is.
+Google has a similar debate about privacy and security benefits as justification of its rules and fees, which has long been led by Apple at the fee level, as the Google document revealed in the proceedings shows.

 Due to Google’s small share of the US mobile app market, plaintiffs may need to restructure their debate to succeed against Google.
-Gonzales Rogers said any challenge to Epic’s committee was unreasonable for Apple, and Epic couldn’t provide clear evidence that the iPhone maker was the monopoly.
+Gonzales Rogers said Epix’s challenge for any committee was unreasonable for Apple and Epic couldn’t provide clear evidence that the iPhone maker was the monopoly.

 Tweaked arguments may not be enough.
 The proceedings against Google have been more difficult from the beginning.
 Google allows you to install apps from other sources, away from the monopoly debate.
 Also, historically, it was more generous to implement some of its policies.

 Lawyers from Google, Epic, and other developers suing Play Store operators declined to comment.
-The Utah Attorney General, who is helping the US states lead related proceedings, said he was considering the decision.
+The Utah lawyer, who is helping the US states lead related proceedings, said he was considering the decision.

-(Report by Paresh Dave; Additional report by Akanksha Rana of Bangalore and Stephen Nellis; Edited by Peter Henderson and Daniel Wallis)
+Reported by Paresh Dave.
+Additional report by Akanksha Rana and Stephen Nellis in Bangalore.
+Edited by Peter Henderson and Daniel Wallis

 Sources